influxdata/docs-v2/content/influxdb/v2.3/reference/cli/influx/scripts/update.md

 weight: 201
 ---

-The `influx scripts update` command updates information related to scripts in InfluxDB.
+The `influx scripts update` command updates information related to an invokable script in InfluxDB.

 ## Usage
 ```